learn-hunger/visual-gestures/README.md

 |:---:|:---:|:---:|:---:|:---:|:---:|
 |iOS| ✔️| ✔️ | ✔️ | ✔️| ✔️ |
 |Android| ✔️| ✔️ | ✔️ | ✔️| ✔️ |

+## Future Scope

+As we continue to refine our system, future improvements will focus on enhancing algorithmic precision for more accurate gesture recognition in diverse environments, including low-light conditions and faster gestures, ensuring a more robust and responsive interaction experience.

 ## Contribute